 Industry-wide fluctuations in the computer marketplace have materially adversely affected us in the past and may materially adversely affect us in the future.
 A large portion of our Computing and Graphics revenue is focused on the consumer desktop PC and notebook segments, which have experienced and continue to experience a decline driven by, among other factors, the adoption of smaller and other form factors, increased competition and changes in replacement cycles.
-The success of our semi-custom SoC products is dependent on securing customers for our semi-custom design pipeline and consumer market conditions, including the success of the new Sony PlayStation^{}4 and Microsoft Xbox One game console systems worldwide.
+The success of our semi-custom SoC products is dependent on securing customers for our semi-custom design pipeline and consumer market conditions, including the success of the Sony PlayStation4, Sony PlayStation4 Pro, Microsoft Xbox One and Microsoft Xbox One X game console systems worldwide.
 In addition, the GPU market has seen elevated demand due to the application of GPU products to cryptocurrency mining.
-For example, in the second quarter of 2017, our GPU revenue was driven in part due to an increased interest in cryptocurrency mining.
+For example, in the third quarter of 2017, our GPU revenue was driven in part due to an increased interest in cryptocurrency mining.
 The cryptocurrency market is unstable and demand could change quickly.
+For example, China and South Korea have recently instituted restrictions on cryptocurrency trading.
 If we are unable to manage the risks related to a decrease in the demand for cryptocurrency mining, our GPU business could be materially adversely affected.